Multi-cloud Object Storage for AI

 What is Tigris pricing like?

 Tigris pricing is designed so that you only pay for what you use.
-There are no minimum fees and no upfront commitments.
-Tigris pricing is based on three major components: Data Storage, Requests, and Data Transfer.
+The pricing is based on the amount of data stored, and the number of requests made.
+We don't charge for regional data transfer, region-to-region data transfer, or data transfer out to the internet (egress).
 You can read more about our pricing and free allowance in the Pricing guide.

 Ready to embark on your journey with Tigris?